Warner Castle and the Sunken Garden are located on the corner of Mt. Hope Ave. and Reservoir Ave. and are part of Highland Park.

 If you are starting near Lamberton Conservatory, head down Reservoir Ave., crossing South Ave. toward Mt.
 Hope Ave.
-Stroll around to the back of the castle and down the lawn, and there you will find the Sunken Garden.
+Stroll around to the back of the castle and down the lawn, and there you will find the garden.
 It is the perfect escape from the crowds at the Lilac Festival!

 A popular place for solitude

 Often, there are photographers taking wedding and family photos, like anywhere in Highland Park.
 If you can get there when no one else is about, it’s a peaceful retreat, beautiful anytime of the year.